joelbader/fast_allvsall_scripts/genomes/README2.txt

-Place proteomes in fasta format (*.fa) in genomes folder before running build_homology_database.py
+Place proteomes in multi-line fasta format (*.fa) into this folder before running build_homology_database.py.
+All genomes/*.fa files will be added to the database.